Ken Jennings: Records

 Jennings and Rutter alternated as the top two highest-earning American game show contestants until March 25, 2025, when David Genat, an Australian model and television personality, broke Jennings's record by winning $5,800,000 on Deal or No Deal Island.
 Jennings has won money on five different game shows, including $4,522,700 on Jeopardy!.
 He also holds the record for the longest winning streak on Jeopardy! and the record for the highest average correct responses per game (for those contestants with at least 300 correct responses), with 35.9 during his original run (no other contestant has exceeded 30) and 33.1 overall, including tournaments and special events.

-Jennings' total earnings on Jeopardy! are $4,522,700: $2,520,700 over his 74 wins; a $2,000 second-place prize in his 75th appearance; a $500,000 second-place prize in the Jeopardy!
+Jennings's total earnings on Jeopardy! are $4,522,700: $2,520,700 over his 74 wins; a $2,000 second-place prize in his 75th appearance; a $500,000 second-place prize in the Jeopardy!
 Ultimate Tournament of Champions (2005); a $300,000 second-place prize in Jeopardy!s IBM Challenge (2011); a $100,000 second-place prize in the Jeopardy!
 Battle of the Decades (2014); a $100,000 second-place prize (his share of his team's $300,000 prize) in the Jeopardy!
 All-Star Games (2019); and a $1,000,000 first-place prize in Jeopardy!
 The Greatest of All Time (2020).

 During his first run of Jeopardy! appearances, Jennings set the record for the highest American game show winnings.
 His total was surpassed by Rutter, who defeated Jennings in the finals of the Jeopardy!
 Ultimate Tournament of Champions, adding $2 million to Rutter's Jeopardy! winnings.
-Jennings regained the record after appearances on several other game shows, culminating with a 2008 appearance on Are You Smarter Than a 5th Grader?, though Rutter retained the record for highest Jeopardy! winnings and once again passed Jennings' total upon winning the Jeopardy!
+Jennings regained the record after appearances on several other game shows, culminating with a 2008 appearance on Are You Smarter Than a 5th Grader?, though Rutter retained the record for highest Jeopardy! winnings and once again passed Jennings's total upon winning the Jeopardy!
 Battle of the Decades tournament in 2014.
-In 2020, Jennings faced Rutter again, as well as James Holzhauer, in a special primetime series, Jeopardy!
+In 2020, Jennings faced Rutter again, as well as James Holzhauer, in a special prime-time series, Jeopardy!
 The Greatest of All Time.
 Jennings won.